Eilbera/text2program-replication/README.md

-# Reproducing “Uncertainty‑Aware Text‑to‑Program for Question Answering on Structured Electronic Health Records”
+# “Uncertainty‑Aware Text‑to‑Program for Question Answering on Structured Electronic Health Records” Reproduction and Extension

 This repository accompanies the **CS 598: Deep Learning for Healthcare** reproduction study and extension of
 Kim *et al.* (AAAI 2022).
 It contains all code, data‑processing scripts, trained checkpoints, and instructions